-The CTG Certification Network has developed a certification protocol that is required when testing MIC products.
-This protocol is located in section # 2 of the documentation manual.
-Ensure that the certification company performing any testing on the MIC adheres to the CTG Certification Network protocol.
+The CTG Certification Network has developed a certification protocol that is required when testing MIC 797P.
+Ensure that the certification company performing any testing of the MIC 797P adheres to the CTG Certification Network protocol.

 Recommended Practices and General Information